Smoothie Week November 09 2019, 0 Comments

 Kate Says "I'm not a nutritionist but I like that this smoothie is full of fruit and veg, good fats from the avocado and nut butter, protein from the nut butter and milk, calcium from the milk and carbs from the spinach and oats.
 It's really handy to put into my NomNomKids pouches, the boys can have their own portion relative to their size (Oliver has large and Charlie has small) and if I make extra I can also freeze them for another day!"

-Want to try some of my smoothies? click here
+Thank you for following smoothie week with us.If you want to try some of my own favourite smoothies? click here

 Fancy getting your own reusable pouches? click here and use code SMOOTHIE10 at checkout to get 10% off your order